 After World War I, the area of Gdynia was chosen for the construction of a port, and from that point on the phenomenal development of the city began.
 This early period was described by great Polish novelist Stefan Zeromski in Wind from the Sea.
 Thanks to the dedication of Eugeniusz Kwiatkowski, the Polish Minister of Industry and Trade, the port was completed as early as 1930.
 It continued to develop, so that by 1938 Gdynia had the most modern port on the Baltic sea and a great shipyard.

 In the meantime, Gdynia was granted city rights and its population rose at an incredible rate.
 In the 1870s, there were just over a thousand inhabitants, but by the late 1930s the number had grown to 110,000.
-The port had been effectively fulfilling its function until September 1939, when the Nazis invaded Poland, turning the town into a German naval base and renaming it Gotenhafen.
+The port had been effectively fulfilling its function until September 1939, when the Germans invaded Poland, turning the town into a German naval base and renaming it Gotenhafen.

 During the war, Gdynia witnessed several air raids by the Allies from 1943 onwards, but the real destruction was actually caused by the withdrawing German troops in 1945 (90 percent of the buildings and equipment were destroyed).
 After the war, the town was completely reconstructed.
 The historic shipyard is still its greatest domain, despite some transitory financial problems.

 In 1970, a wave of workers' protests swept Pomerania.
 One of the epicentres of this phenomenon was Gdynia, where a shipyard crew leaving for home after a strike against the economic crisis were fired upon by police.
 This incident was immortalised in a ballad about Janek Wisniewski, the symbolic victim of the Communist regime.